Fleming Zuhling

 Initially using a chisel, the artist shifts to 120-grit sandpaper and gradually works up to the 6000-grit level to achieve a silky-smooth surface on each piece.

 Fleming Zuhling owns and operates Flatline Finishing in Medicine Hat, Alberta.
 He specializes in concrete needs for residential, rural, and commercial properties.
 Grain and cattle farming is also part of his repertoire.
+He is a Professional Member of the Alberta Craft Council.
 He and his wife have a busy young family.

 Private collections: United States, United Kingdom, and Canada.